sbtah/Sbtah/README.md

 # Hi there, I'm Grzegorz! 👋

-I'm a self taught Python Developer with proficiency in Python, SQL, Linux, Bash, and Docker.
+I'm a Python Developer with proficiency in Python, SQL, Linux, Bash, and Docker.
 I enjoy writing clean and efficient code, and I am always eager to learn new technologies.

 ## Skills